sporniket/javabeans/README.md

 * the fluent builder api 'done()' method name may be specified.

 See also the known issues.

+### What's new in v20.04.01

+* 42 : Plugin to generate JPA entities and repositories from database
+* 44 : [seeg] implements compounded primary keys with @IdClass

 ### What's new in v20.04.00